patarleth/langchain-chat-demo/date_prompt_main.md

 Moving on to a moderately complicated demo - [tools_prompt_main.py](src/tools_prompt_main.py).
 This small demo flushes out the basic idea of configuring in an Ollama LLM and how to add 'tool' support with a templated prompt.
 This app shows the bones of how to create a chat app using LangGraph and runnable agents.

-If confused on the difference of the two apis provided by langchain - link of LangChain as the basic library for interacting with LLMs as 'agents'.
-And LangGraph as the orchestration framework in which you arrange those runnable agents.
+If new to LangChain or are just confused on the difference of their two apis - think of LangChain as a basic library for interacting with LLMs as 'agents', with LangGraph providing an API acting as an orchestration framework in which you arrange those runnable agents.

 That is a lot of buzzwords I know, but here goes -